 - Have your company officers (for example, directors and senior managers) plan for how your company is preparing for the bans.
 If you have questions or concerns, consult the guidance material prepared by the commission, contact the commission for further information and seek legal advice if necessary. - Review your controls to ensure your staff and contractors do not conduct unlawful telemarketing or doorknocking, including during installation and after-service contact.
-Controls may include contracts, policies, standard operating procedures, software settings, templates and training documents. - Meet with your staff and contractors who perform telemarketing and/or doorknocking to ensure they understand the bans and explain your new approach to lead generation and marketing. - Establish a record keeping system to comply with the ban requirements, particularly if your business plans to engage in telemarketing and door-to-door sales activities under the program. - Ensure appropriate induction, training and supervision is provided for staff and any contractors, including training to check whether consent has been withdrawn or expired before making a telephone call or visit.
+Controls may include contracts, policies, standard operating procedures, software settings, templates and training documents. - Meet with your staff and contractors who have used telemarketing and/or doorknocking to ensure they understand the bans and explain your new approach to lead generation and marketing. - Establish a record keeping system to comply with requirements under the ban to ensure express prior consent is clearly documented. - Ensure appropriate induction, training and supervision is provided for staff and any contractors, including training to check whether consent has been withdrawn or expired before making a telephone call or visit.